Wonders of Illinois

 This large and important art museum was founded in 1879.
 The museum has evolved a cutting-edge educational and research program that involves hundreds of thousands of artworks in its collections.

 This family house was built in 1904 in the Prairie School style.
 Designed by Frank Lloyd Wright.
 The building is inspired by the Japanese aesthetic, searching the harmony between the interior of the building and its surroundings.
-The interior with its furniture, windows, door panels is one of the best-preserved of all buildings of Wright.
+The interior with its furniture, windows, and door panels is one of the best-preserved of all buildings of Wright.

 Historical skyscraper – 153 m tall, dark-colored building in Art Deco style.
 It was built in 1929.
 The building has 37 floors and is covered with black granite, adorned with ornamentation in Art Deco style.
 The building is topped with a gold-covered tower.